Well Pump Flow Rate Questions?

 This is very important, but it is easy to figure out.
 You can easily get a good approximate figure of the flow rate yourself.

-It won’t work to simply turn on a spigot near the well and time the water running into a bucket.
-This is not accurate because a hose bib (or spigot) usually restricts the flow rate because the hose bib is usually a smaller diameter than the pipe.
+Turning on a spigot near the well won't work, and time the water running into a bucket won't work.
+This is not accurate.
+After all, a hose bib (or spigot) usually restricts the flow rate because the hose bib is usually a smaller diameter than the pipe.

 You can, however, check the flow rate more accurately yourself.
 All you need is a 5 -gallon bucket and a watch or timer on your phone, and time how long it takes for the well to fill up your pressure tank.
 See the simple instructions below.